fetchai/agents-aea/docs/api/helpers/search/models.md

  | is_valid(data_model: DataModel) -> bool
 ```

-Check whether the constraint expression is valid wrt a data model
+Check whether the constraint expression is valid wrt a data model.

 **Arguments**: